Ira Rennert: Houses

 Rennert caused controversy among his neighbors by building a beach front home in Sagaponack, New York, considered one of the largest occupied residential compounds in the United States.
 The house outraged locals, who claimed Rennert originally planned to use it as a spa, a hotel, or a religious retreat.
 He denied such allegations, and the local paper later issued an apology.

 He named his home after the adjoining body of water, Fairfield Pond.

 The house faces the Atlantic Ocean and its grounds measure 63 acre.
 The buildings, which total over 110000 sqft, including the 66000 sqft main house, have an Italianate facade, 29 bedrooms, and 39 bathrooms.
-The house has a dozen chimneys and a Mediterranean-style tile roof as well as a 91 ft long formal dining room, a basketball court, a bowling alley, two tennis courts, two squash courts, and a $150,000 hot tub.
+The house has a dozen chimneys and a Mediterranean-style tile roof as well as a 91 ft long formal dining room, a basketball court, a bowling alley, two tennis courts, two squash courts, a carousel, a large swimming pool, a large round kiddie pool, and a $150,000 hot tub, surrounded by another pool.
 Its property taxes in 2007 were $397,559.00.
 Based on these taxes, the home is currently valued at $198 million, making it the most valuable home in the United States.
 Besides his house in Sagaponack, Rennert owns a duplex apartment on Manhattan's Park Avenue, and a home in Israel.
 He previously lived in Atlantic Beach, NY.